Marres Winter Program: Free Friday Evenings

 Capucijnenstraat 98, Maastricht

-Artist Talk with Leopold Emmen
+Behind the scenes tour with Leopold Emmen

-In November, Marres will host the recordings for The House where we used to live by filmmaker Nanouk Leopold and visual artist Daan Emmen (Leopold Emmen).
+In November, Marres will host the recordings for The House Where We Used To Live by filmmaker Nanouk Leopold and visual artist Daan Emmen (Leopold Emmen).
 Their installations explore the boundary between film and space: not a conventional screen, but an experience that physically surrounds you.

 Date:

-Friday evening 7 November 2025
+Part 1: Friday evening 7 November 2025

 Time: